 D&D 5e - Questionable Arcana - Mundane and Magical Makings: An Alternative Crafting System for 5th Edition

-Important Notice: Although this crafting system leverages many existing 5e mechanics, the final product is completed home-brewed.
+Important Notice: Although this crafting system leverages many existing 5e mechanics, the final product is completely home-brewed.
 Furthermore, some of the finer details are still being revised, and those changes will slowly be introduced into this document.
-However, the system as a whole is completely functional and ready to be used in any campaign.
+However, the system as a whole is totally functional and ready to be used in any campaign.
 If nothing else I hope this document and its siblings can be used as a source of inspiration for whatever crafting system you decide to go with.